Search

 ·

 Isabel Martínez-Cosentino Ramos is a director of Cosentino, a leading global company in innovative surfaces for architecture, design and interior design.
-From a vision deeply linked to the industry, innovation and internationalisation, she has been a key figure in the integration of design as a strategic axis of the company, promoting projects that connect product, brand, spaces and people.
-His career reflects a sustained commitment to placing Cosentino at the forefront of contemporary design, without losing sight of production excellence and the real impact on the environments we inhabit.
+From a vision deeply linked to industry, innovation and internationalisation, she has been a key figure in the integration of design as a strategic axis of the company, promoting projects that connect product, brand, spaces and people.
+Her career reflects a sustained commitment to placing Cosentino at the forefront of contemporary design, without losing sight of production excellence and the real impact on the environments we inhabit.

 Isabel Martínez - Cosentino

-1. At Cosentino, how do you understand the role of design in the industry?
+1. At Cosentino, how do you understand the role of design in industry?
 How important is it for you to integrate design as a driver of innovation and differentiation in the global market?

 Today, given the global context, design must be understood as a key driver for differentiation and competitive advantage.
-Prioritising design is not just a matter of aesthetics.
-It means creating significant value for our customers, strengthening our brand and being competitive and a benchmark in our sector.
+Prioritising design is not just a matter of aesthetics, it means creating significant value for our customers, strengthening our brand and being competitive and a benchmark in our sector.

-Prioritising design is not just a question of aesthetics.
-It means creating significant value for our customers, strengthening our brand and being competitive and a benchmark in our sector.
+Prioritising design is not just a question of aesthetics, it means creating significant value for our customers, strengthening our brand and being competitive and a benchmark in our sector.

 Villa Panama in Barcelona